 A while back, I wrote a review of Marissa Meyer’s Cinder, which begins a series the author calls The Lunar Chronicles.
 After I bought it, I did not read it, but put it off for a while.
 I like science fiction and have no problem with YA titles, but it sounded kinda weird.
 Once I read it, I did like it.
 I really liked it, actually.
 And, once again, I bought the next installment, but put it off while I read another book (Darrell Bain’s The Frontier Rebellion).
 Then, a few weeks back, I clicked on the cover of Scarlet, and I will admit that I was not entranced after the first chapter, but I pushed myself, and the book did pick up.
 If you begin and wonder if it is book extolling the virtues of organic gardening, just hold on.
 Scarlet is a worthy tale, but I will offer a warning to readers—it would be quite confusing to a someone who did not read Cinder first.
 The story of Scarlet, who abandons the family farm to search for her lost grandmother, is so intertwined with Cinder’s continuing adventures that it is far better to begin with that book and then pick up this action packed story.
 If this were just the story of Scarlet and Wolf, I would not give it a five star review, but when I reached the end of Cinder, Meyer was clearly not finished, so I was expecting to see her again.
 Perhaps not so much of her, but that is actually a plus.
 Now, the character of Scarlet is interesting, and there is plenty of suspense as she struggles to find her grandmother before something really bad happens, but I especially like the multilayer enigma of Wolf.
 Even more than the first book, this one has the trappings of a gritty urban fantasy, with science fiction elements, and a bit of romance, too.
 Many times, I have stated that the best fiction is aimed at younger audiences, and this novel is more evidence of that.
-I noticed that Cress is now available, so I will buy it the next time I am loading up on Kindle titles.
+I noticed that Cress is now available, so I will buy it soon.

 My husband stumbled upon an episode of “Star Trek Continues” and after just a few minutes, we were hooked.
 This upscale “fan film” site is really something to see.
 There are only a couple of full episodes, but a fully funded Kickstarter campaign from last year should fund at least a couple more episodes.
 We really liked the loving homage of this effort.
 Seeing new episodes with the same music, similar storylines, familiar costumes and props, and amazingly original looking sets make this nothing like the “reboot” movies.